Why Isn't My Plant Growing

 Frequently Asked Questions

-Here is the short answer.
 Most stalls come from low light, root stress, seasonal slowdown, or care mismatch.
 The key is finding the strongest limiter first.
+For beginners, make one small change at a time and watch the plant for about a week before changing something else.

 Yes for many houseplants.
 Lower light often slows growth significantly.
 Before deciding, check current light, soil moisture, and root condition so your next step is based on what is actually happening.